What Can DEXA Tell You About Your Body?

 You will be asked to hold still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.

 The DEXA machine sends a thin, invisible beam of low-dose x-rays with two distinct energy peaks through the bones being examined.
 One peak is absorbed mainly by soft tissue and the other by bone.
 The soft tissue amount can be subtracted from the total and what remains is a patient's bone mineral density.
-DEXA machines feature special software that compute and display the bone density measurements on a computer monitor.
+DEXA machines feature special software that computes and displays bone density measurements on a computer monitor.

 Is a DEXA scan safe?

-If you are interested in having a DEXA scan performed, we invite you to call us at 703.444.5000 to schedule an appointment with us here at Arthritis & Sports.
-To stay up-to-date on the latest news and tips from us, like us on Facebook and follow us on Twitter by clicking below.
+If you are interested in having a DEXA scan performed, we invite you to call us at 703.444.5000 to schedule an appointment with us here at Arthritis & Sports or click here to request an appointment.
+To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter for even more information sent straight to your inbox!